fidelmak/musicx/README.md

 this is a music player with lists of songs

-## Getting Started
+## open source project

-This project is a starting point for a Flutter application.
+This  Flutter application is available for development Before you contribute, open an issue with the right format